 The Cluetrain Manifesto is about to be forgotten, also.

-Not too many will miss this psychedelic wonderland — except for us hippies, of course.
+No-one will miss this psychedelic wonderland brimming of naivete and social media optimism — except for us hippies, of course.

 The social media influencers, the glossy fashionistas with their daily outfits and their parties and VIP invitations, they are already negotiating with their agents regarding their next corporate collaboration.

 The most successful ones, the new generation of social media influencers, are probably making more money than making this world a better place.
 And what they can’t get from ad revenues, giveaways and freebies, they get from starting their own online businesses.